-- 1. Draw a map.
-It should include each location, the connections to adjoining locations, and any interesting objects there.
-(See the small sample map that goes along with the sample transcript on page 3.)
-Remember, there are 10 possible directions (NORTH, SOUTH, EAST, WEST, NORTH-EAST, NORTHWEST, SOUTHEAST, SOUTHWEST, UP, and DOWN) plus IN and OUT. - 2.
-EXAMINE all objects you come across in the story. - 3.
-TAKE as much things as you can carry.
-Most objects that you find are important for solving the puzzles that you'll run into. - 4.
-SAVE your place often, so that if you mess up or get "killed," you won't have to start over from the beginning.
-See page 7 for instructions. - 5.
-Read the story carefully!
+1. Draw a map.
+It should include each location and the connections to adjoining locations.
+When you find yourself in a new place, make note of any interesting objects there.
+(See the small sample map that goes along with the sample transcript on page 4.)
+Remember, there are 10 possible directions (NORTH, SOUTH, EAST, WEST, NORTHEAST, NORTHWEST, SOUTHEAST, SOUTHWEST, UP, and DOWN) plus IN and OUT.

+2. EXAMINE all objects you come across in the story.

+3. TAKE and carry as much as you can carry.
+Most objects that you find are important for solving one or more of the puzzles you'll run into.

+4. SAVE your place often, so that if you mess up or get "killed," you won't have to start over from the beginning.
+See page 8 for instructions.

+5. Read the story carefully!
 There are often clues in the descriptions of locations and objects.

-6. Try everything you can think of- even strange or dangerous actions are fun and may provide clues; you can always save your position first.
+6. Try everything you can think of even strange or dangerous actions are fun and may provide clues; you can always save your position first.
 Here's a silly example: